richgerdes/composer-issue-8320/README.md

 ## Reproducing

 Run the following commands to see the issue here.
+These commands are also available as `run.sh` in this project.

 ```
 composer install